AdamTranquilla/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone utilizing a HTML, CSS, JS, jQuery and AJAX front-end, and a Node, Express and MongoDB back-end.
+Tweeter is a simple, single-page Twitter clone utilizing an HTML, CSS, JS, jQuery, AJAX front-end, Node, Express, and MongoDB back-end.

 ## Features:

--Users are able to populate a tweet container with tweets which are posted by randomized users (with accompaying icons, and handles).
+Users can populate a tweet container with tweets posted by randomized users (with accompanying icons and handles).
--Users are notified and prevented from posting tweets that contain too many characters, or non at all -Cross-site scripting is escaped to prevent users from posting invasive script -Posted tweets feature hover over animations for additional detail -Application has a responsive design with unique layouts for both mobile and desktop screens -Animations for dropdown tweet input and scroll to top are implements via buttons
+-Users are notified and prevented from posting tweets that contain too many characters or non at all -Cross-site scripting is escaped to prevent users from posting invasive script -Posted tweets feature hover over animations for additional detail -Application has a responsive design with unique layouts for both mobile and desktop screens -Animations for dropdown tweet input and scroll to the top are implements via buttons

 ## Final Product